shershen08/words-learner-python/README.md

 ### Dependances

 Project uses Python3.
-So if you have Python v.2 as a default in your setup you need to use `vitrualenv` and/or run the project with `python3 learner.py`
+So if you have Python v.2 as a default in your setup (MacOS for example) you need to use `vitrualenv` and/or run the project with `python3 learner.py`

 Python libs:
  - exportcsv